 3. Add a Map of Where Daddy Is

-My husband was technically not ‘deployed’.
-He was on a hardship tour to Soto Cano Air Base in Honduras.
 After finding a printable map of Honduras, I decided to spruce it up a little by putting it on some printed scrapbook paper.
-I spelled out Honduras with stickers at the top of the map, placed a red heart over the air base, and colored it green.
-Finally, it was ready to hang on the wall.
+I spelled out Honduras with stickers at the top of the map, colored the country green, and placed a red heart over the air base.

 4. Add Your Deployment Bucket List

-The girls and I made a BIG list of things to do during this deployment.
-(You can see how I made that list here.)
 I printed our Deployment Bucket List and glued it to a piece of scrapbook paper.
-Each time we completed an item, we marked through it with a red pen.
+Each time we completed an item, we marked it with a red pen.
 Hanging the bucket list on the wall motivated us to finish it.
-It also gave us a go-to list of things to do on those long boring days.

 5. Add Pictures of Your Service Member

-I used a cheap collage frame from Wal-Mart to display pictures of my husband.
+I used a cheap collage frame from Walmart to display pictures of my husband.
 This was probably my favorite part of the whole wall.
 I loved seeing his smiling face every day, even if it was just in pictures.

 6. Add Decor

-For Christmas, my mom gave me a wall canvas about a hero’s family.
-Afterwards, I couldn’t wait to add it to the Deployment Wall.
-Since my husband’s tour had already been extended I decided to take down the daily calendar countdown.
+When Heff’s tour extended I took down the daily calendar countdown.
 It was useless without the extra months anyway.
 I added the canvas to the Deployment Wall and I loved how it turned out!

 There are so many ways to make your deployment wall unique to your family and situation.
 Here are some more ideas to personalize your deployment wall:

-- world map
+• world map

-- American flag and flag of the deployment country
+• American flag and flag of the deployment country

-- a mailbox
+• a mailbox

-- a clock set to your soldier’s time zone
+• a clock set to your soldier’s time zone

-- a brag board (a cork board to accumulate accomplishments to show daddy
+• a brag board (a cork board to accumulate accomplishments to show daddy

-- dog tags
+• dog tags

-- inspirational/motivational quotes or scripture
+• inspirational/motivational quotes or scripture

-- incoming and outgoing mail folders
+• incoming and outgoing mail folders

-Making the deployment wall was one of my favorite bucket list items.
-It really helped put the length of this deployment in perspective for the girls.
-I hope these ideas inspire you to make your own deployment wall and that your soldier is home soon!
+I hope these ideas inspire you to make one of your own and that your soldier is home soon!